 1.2.6.4.
-Relationship with Traditional Leaders
+Relationship with Traditional Leaders and other stakeholders

 In general, the municipality has a good working relationship with traditional leaders.
 All 13 traditional leaders are members of different committees, and they participate in all municipal activities e.g. IDP Rep Forums, Imbizos and Council sittings.
 The municipality currently assists traditional councils with logistical requirements.
 The mayor has established the Mayor-Tihosi forum which meets on a quarterly basis to review progress in relation to service delivery and all matters of mutual interest e.g. Land development and arts and cultural activities.
 Budget has been set aside to compensate the traditional leaders for attending official engagement e.g., council meetings.
+The municipality has a close relation with the TUT and are invited in all IDP rep forums while the Letaba TVET students conduct practical's in the GGM and the Giyani Nursing Collage campus is also part of the IDP rep forum.